amadeuio/typescript-exercises/README.md

 ### Description 📚

-Exercises designed to help me & other programmers get more familiar with TypeScript.
+Exercises designed to help get more familiar with TypeScript.

 ### Exercises 🥵